Dogs are loyal, loving, and always willing to protect their human owners, which is the reason why they are called “man’s best friend.”

 The Great Dane is one of the largest dog breeds, and it can stand as high as 32 inches at the shoulder.
 They are good with children and need plenty of exercise and attention.

 Great Danes can be quite destructive and need to be supervised at all times.
 If properly socialized, these canines will get along well with other canines.
 However, if you don’t socialize them with other animals from a young age, they will behave aggressively towards them.

 Great Danes might use their size for dominating the house, which is why training with dog commands should start at a young age.
-You should also never leave them unsupervised with children due to their large size.
+You should also never leave them unsupervised with small children due to their large size.
 Other than that, Great Danes aren’t dangerous and can become good companions.

 It can be hard to train small dogs, and they could develop small dog syndrome – a condition where the dog thinks that it is head of the house and acts accordingly.